The Vermont Teaching and Certification Resource

-All applicants to become a teacher in Vermont must complete both the Praxis I and Praxis II exams.
-The Praxis I is a basic skills exam that assesses the applicant’s skills in reading, writing, and mathematics.
-Applicants may substitute SAT, ACT, or GRE scores instead of the Praxis I. Applicants must also take the Praxis II exam in the area in which they want to be certified.
-This exam largely covers content knowledge in the subject area.
+All applicants pursuing teaching certification in Vermont must complete both the Praxis Core Academic Skills for Educators (Core) and the Praxis subject assessments.
+The Praxis Core is a basic skills exam that assesses the applicant’s knowledge in reading, writing, and mathematics.
+Applicants must also take the content-specific Praxis subject assessments for the subject(s) in which they seek endorsement.

-Vermont Teacher Salary and Jobs
+Vermont Teacher Outlook, Salary, and Jobs

 |Type||Number Employed||Average Annual Salary|

 |Special Education Teachers, Kindergarten and Elementary School||730||$63,230|